AnekalluGovardanaReddy/TIC-TAC-TOE-game/README.md

 🎮 **TIC-TAC-TOE Game**

-A simple, responsive Tic Tac Toe game built using HTML, CSS, and JavaScript.
-Play against a friend in the browser with sound effects, winning animations, and a reset feature.
+A simple, responsive Tic Tac Toe game built using HTML, CSS, and JavaScript Play against a friend in the browser with sound effects, winning animations, and a reset feature

 **Live Preview**
 https://anekallugovardanareddy.github.io/TIC-TAC-TOE-game/